eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-eclipse.md

 Congratulations!
 In this topic you:

-1. Deployed a new Codewind install into Openshift.
+1. Deployed a new Codewind install into OpenShift.
 2. Configured your IDE to use this new deployment.
 3. Registered all the necessary security parameters.
-4. Created a new project built that builds and runs in the cloud.
+4. Created a new project that builds and runs in the cloud.
 5. Copied an existing local project to build and run in the cloud.

 In the next step you learn how to remove an existing Codewind deployment: [Remove a remote deployment of Codewind](./remote-removing.html)